An inter-denominational learning community for those who are interested in Jewish culture and building bridges with the

 - Jewish foundations of Christianity

 - Jewish perspectives on Jewish and Christian faith

-While our gatherings are almost always presented from a Christian perspective, we absolutely welcome those from any background to come and engage in healthy and respectful dialogue.
+While our gatherings are almost always presented from a Christian perspective, we always welcome those from any background to come and engage in healthy and respectful dialogue.